 - Let us see what we need for a starter, firstly we need to charge the raspberry pi 4 so we have a power supply in the box for you, it is 5V3A type C wall adapter, perfectly compatible with Pi 4.
 A micro SD card with a card reader is necessary to get your pi running and a case with heat sink is critical to make your pi look tidy and cool it down.

-- They are all in the box.
+- With this Raspberry Pi starter kit, you’ll get all of this in the box.
 Besides, there is also a micro HDMI to standard HDMI male cable to connect your pi with screen.

 - It looks like you have get all the things you need to turn it into a computer.
 What if you only have a laptop on hand rather than a screen?
 Now you need an Ethernet cable to connect pi 4 with your laptop so you can get access to SSH to control your pi.
 This starter kit is a very thoughtful kit for starters to begin exploring the Pi world.